 -Earned 22m PR Media Impressions in GCC, worth $2.8m paid media

--Social post engagement rate of 3.87 (2x that of Nissan new-model-launch posts)
+- Social post engagement rate of 3.87 (more than 2x that of Nissan new-model-launch posts)

 3. Brand Impact

--Those exposed to the campaign were 60% more likely to believe that Nissan made the best off-road SUVs (31ppt increase) and 64% more likely to believe Nissan was an innovative company (28ppt increase)
+-Those who had been exposed to the campaign were 60% more likely to believe that Nissan made the best off-road SUVs (a 31ppt increase) and 64% more likely to believe Nissan was an innovative company (a 28ppt increase)